Linuxfabrik/lfops/roles/php/README.md

 Note that this role does NOT let you specify a particular PHP version.
 It simply installs the latest available PHP version from the repos configured in the system.
 If you want or need to install a specific PHP version, use the [linuxfabrik.lfops.repo_remi](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_remi) beforehand.

+Nevertheless, this role is only compatible with PHP versions

+* 7.2
+* 7.3
+* 7.4
+* 8.0

 FQCN: linuxfabrik.lfops.php

 Tested on